 Allison is a Goucher graduate from Roland Park who writes free lance magazine articles and has literary aspirations.
 Allison is still getting used to the slow pace of life on the Eastern Shore and views local customs with a mixture of affection and amusement.
 Though not an investigator herself, she often supplements Max's investigations with what she learns researching her latest article.

 Allison is great at deftly obtaining information from women, and men usually feel a need to tell her everything.
 This may have something to do with her uncanny resemblance to movie star Mary Miles Minter.

 Max's country boy ways sometimes don't quite mesh with Allison's big city sophistication, but together they make a great team.
 In between cases, they live in St Michaels among such friends as bootlegger Duffy Merkle, gossipy switchboard operator Thelma Lonnigan, know-it-all librarian Isis Dalrymple, and Max's childhood watermen pals J.D.
 Pratt and Casper "no whiskey" Nowitsky.

-So far, Max and Allison have faced a double locked room murder in Moorestown , New Jersey in Death of a Flapper, a poisoning at an exclusive club for millionaires in Jekyll Island, Georgia in Death on a Golden Isle, and a the murder of a Chesapeake Bay lighthouse keeper in Death at the Lighthouse, and the murder of New York's wealthiest playboy in Death and the Blind Tiger.
+So far, Max and Allison have faced a double locked room murder in Moorestown , New Jersey in Death of a Flapper, a poisoning at an exclusive club for millionaires in Jekyll Island, Georgia in Death on a Golden Isle, the murder of a Chesapeake Bay lighthouse keeper in Death at the Lighthouse, and the murder of New York's wealthiest playboy in Death and the Blind Tiger.